Are you just on Cardizem or Cardizem and Atenolol? Did the same doctor put you on both?

 Is your pulse regular at 50 to 60 beats/min?

-I'm curious about the stress test reference, specifically the mention of a shadow.
+the stress test reference, specifically the mention of a shadow.
 What type of test was it?
 Nuclear test, Stress Echo?
 What was the shadow.

 I have asked my cardiologist's office if they could do an EKG then show it to him when it comes in, which they have done.
 Truth be told, the nurse that works at the office probably knows what to look for as well.
 Consider that option.
 This latest bout of ecotopics had me to the E.R.
 Twice and the plant medical center (at work) once.
 I'm not proud, if you're concerned, and your physicians aren't being helpful, go to the E.R.